-Investors who were burned badly in the "dot-com bubble" and again in 2008 blame their losses on Wall Street greed.
-Many persons, as Dr. Makow, sense a deliberately destructive political agenda.
+Investors were burned badly in 2000 in the "dot-com bubble" and again in 2008.
+Many persons blamed their losses on Wall Street's greed.
+An increasing number of persons, as Dr. Makow (above), expose the deliberate political agenda.

-It is not comforting when one realizes that retirement assets positioned in dividend-paying stocks for income can, in a matter of a few days or even hours, be drastically reduced or even wiped out in the stock-market.
+It is not comforting to realize that retirement assets positioned in the stock market can, in a few days or even hours, be severely reduced or even wiped out in an inevitable market "adjustment".

-In order to survive in retirement financially you cannot afford to lose any "nest egg" money whatsoever, unless you happen to be a multi-millionaire.
-The alternative to stock-market risk are fixed interest-bearing accounts held by multi-billion dollar institutions: CD's and fixed (not variable) annuities.
+In order to survive financially in retirement you cannot afford to lose any "nest-egg" money at all unless you happen to be a multi-millionaire.
+The alternatives to market risk are fixed interest-bearing accounts held by multi-billion dollar institutions: CD's and fixed (not variable) annuities.
 Of these, CD's provide much less in the way of yields and tax advantage.

-U.S. life insurance companies, an industry of historically questionable public integrity (see bibliography), is now aggressively selling a variety of whole life insurance called by various names, Universal Life (UL), Indexed Universal Life (IUL), and Equity Indexed Universal Life (EIUL), all focusing on the accumulation of retirement funds within a "permanent" (lifetime) life-insurance policy.
+U.S. life insurance companies, in an industry of historically questionable public integrity (see bibliography of books since 1877, including my own in 1980), are now aggressively selling variations of cash-value "life-insurance" called by different names, Universal Life (UL), Indexed Universal Life (IUL), and Equity Indexed Universal Life (EIUL), pitched by illustrating an accumulation of retirement funds within a "permanent" (lifetime) life-insurance policy.

-These newer varieties of lifetime life insurance, generally sold regardless of the need for lifetime life-insurance, are predicated upon cash-value accumulations that I, along with many other fiduciaries, consider highly problematical.
+These varieties of life-insurance, introduced following my widely read trade book, are sold regardless of the need for lifetime life-insurance and are predicated upon cash-value accumulations that I, along with many other fiduciaries, consider highly problematical.
 For a comprehensive financial analysis of this issue, see this article.
-If you purchased such a policy and feel that it was misrepresented by the selling agent, for legal help see this website
+If you purchased such a policy and feel that it was misrepresented by the selling agent, for legal help see this website.

-The article referenced above addresses the inefficiency of combining savings in a new generation life-insurance policy versus meeting mortality risk by purchasing low-cost term insurance and funding ones's savings separately in market index funds.
-We could not agree more, bearing in mind that index funds are fully subject to market volatility risk that epitomizes the sequence of returns problem potentially devastating to older investors.
+The financial analysis article referenced above addresses the inefficiency of combining savings in a new generation life-insurance policy versus meeting mortality risk by purchasing low-cost term insurance and funding one's savings separately in market index funds.
+We could not agree more, while bearing in mind that index funds are fully subject to market volatility risk that triggers the sequence of returns problem potentially devastating to older investors.

 Not only does money in a fixed annuity never go backward, it is guaranteed annual growth.
 The five year period of 2007-2012 saw an essentially flat return (.07%) in the stock market.
 In its worst year, when stocks lost 43.7%, fixed annuity accounts experienced no loss and actually increased in value.
 These accounts have continued to grow from their undiminished 2008 values as markets rebounded and will continue growing throughout the next stock-market "adjustment".